 The government's Service for the Assistance of Victims of Gender Violence and the Service of Domestic and Family Violence provided medical and psychological services as well as legal assistance to victims of gender violence and domestic violence.
-In addition the government placed abused women and their children in a shelter, in a hotel, or with voluntary foster families.
-During the year the government made the national hotline for victims a 24-hour service.
-Since July female victims of gender and domestic violence have had access to a free lawyer.
+In addition, the government placed abused women and their children in a shelter, in a hotel, or with voluntary foster families.
+The national hotline for victims continued to function as a 24-hour service.
+Victims of domestic violence could also request help from the nongovernmental organization Andorran Women's Association (ADA).